Kipsigis people: Mugenik Barngetuny Araap Sitonik

-Barngetuny Mugenik was a Kipsigis prophet who is still respected by the Kipsigis community.
+Barn'getuny Araap Kosgei, alias Mugenik Araap Mondii was a Kipsigis prophet who is still respected by the Kipsigis community.
 His age set was initiated between 1815 and 1838, and lived in what is now the town of Sotik, located in Bomet county.
 He was of the Kipkendek clan, and his maternal uncle was Kimyole Araap Turukat, from Talai clan, the famous Nandi Orgoiyot.
 It is estimated that he died in 1885 and was buried adjacent to what is today's Sotik Police station in Sotik town.
 The Kipsigis hold that Mugenik had revelations and visions which he told to the people.
 These revelations contained instruction on how the Kipsigis people were expected to live a holy life before Asiis, their solar deity.
 Mugenik's visions also foretold future events that were to take place in the Kipsigis country.
 Among his prophecies were the arrival of the British, the arrival of trains, the development of towns, modern clothing, and the establishment of colonialism and the eventual independence of African nations.
 Also significantly, it is narrated how he had visions of the establishment of Sotik Police station, Sotik KCC creameries factory and two of Sotik bridges that were to be operated under colour bar system.
-There are also accounts from his visions that detail vast expansion of the Kipsigis territory and others that hint a macabrely decimation of the Kipsigis population as a handiwork of a boy, or more precisely translated to mean derogatively an uncircumcised boy.
-Among many other prophecies, perhaps of great intrigue to the Kipsigis was one in which he foretold about a Kipsigis man with a star on his (possibly military) who lead what is equivalent to Kenyan jurisdiction today.
+There are also accounts from his visions that detail vast expansion of the Kipsigis territory and others that hint a decimation of the Kipsigis population as a handiwork of a boy, or more precisely translated to mean derogatively an uncircumcised boy.
+Among many other prophecies, perhaps of great intrigue to the Kipsigis was one in which he foretold about a Kipsigis man with a star on his (possibly military) who led what is equivalent to Kenyan jurisdiction today.